ARIC KEANE ᄿ MEET A LOCAL

 After Graduating from Selkirk Secondary School in 2004, I continued my education in Cranbrook at the College of the Rockies.
 In 2008, my wife and I started a new journey bouncing around from Saskatoon to Abbotsford to Edmonton and eventually 6 years later we found the North Star Mountain calling our names to move back home.

 Like many Kimberley-ite’s, I love the Kootenay lifestyle.
-Now as a local photographer and owner of Hellroaring Images, I am able to work outside doing what I love to do in a place I love to be (on Highway 95a).
+Now as a local photographer, I am able to work outside doing what I love to do in a place I love to be (on Highway 95a).

 Kimberley became home again, after moving away for post secondary education, for the simple purpose of lifestyle.
 Kimberley is very unique.
 I love fishing, hiking, camping, snowboarding and most anything outdoors in the mountains.
 Living in an area that is so rich in any outdoor activity with many others who love the same activities makes making friends fun and easy.